 I enjoy musical styles from a range of traditions and cultures, feeling especially at home with African and African-derived forms.
 I grew up in Wales, where obviously everyone sings in harmony all the time!”

 Originally trained in therapeutic group work, Janet has over 20 years’ experience of running singing and music sessions in community settings.
 Her teaching style draws on an eclectic range of influences, including improvisation, models of adult education, mindfulness practice and coaching skills.

-Janet is currently in the third year as Chair of the Natural Voice Practitioners’ Network, a 500-strong national membership organisation for leaders offering accessible singing opportunities (see www.naturalvoice.net)
+Janet was Chair of the Natural Voice Network for three years; a 500-strong national membership organisation for leaders offering accessible singing opportunities (see www.naturalvoice.net)